KALAISELVANK-18/road_safety_user/README.md

 3. Fine and Billing Management: Facilitates the management of fines and billing processes, allowing users to stay informed about any penalties incurred for traffic violations.

-4.Dual Dashboards: Provides separate dashboards for users and administrators, offering tailored functionalities for both parties.
+4. Dual Dashboards: Provides separate dashboards for users and administrators, offering tailored functionalities for both parties.
 Users can access features like speed monitoring and emergency alerts, while admins have oversight and management capabilities.

 ## Getting Started